Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 10. Highlight Evergreen Content

 Don't just set your evergreen content on your blog and forget it.
-Put forth the effort to highlight the content so it's immediately seen and accessible.
+Make an effort to highlight the content so it's immediately seen and accessible.
 Some things you can do to bring readers to your content:

 11. Stay Up-to-Date